yannickferenczi/yannickferenczi/README.md

 </div>

 Passionate about creating and crafting solutions, I have done it for a lifetime using hand tools until I realized that it's even more fun to do it using IT tools...
+Why?
+How do you do "ctrl + z" when you cut off a board too short or make a whole at the wrong place?
+There is so much more space for failures in the machine world which makes it a great place to try things and grow fast.

 I am currently looking for a role in full-stack or backend web development using Python and, ideally Django.
 If you are hiring, let us chat!